szakidani23/blue-life/README.md

 Design, code made by me.
 STACK used in the project:
-HTML, CSS, BOOTSTRAP, a bit of JS, AdobeXD, GIT(my commits are lost:O will have to fix it later.).
+HTML, CSS, BOOTSTRAP, a bit of JS, AdobeXD.

 Images: https://freepik.com